modmore/docs/en/03_Formalicious/v2/03_Categories.md

 Create tabs by going to the Formalicious page in the Extras-menu and click on _Admin panel_.

 Manage your _Categories_ in the first tab.
 The category-name will be displayed as the tab-name, followed by the description, which can be used to explain to your users what the category is used for.

-**Please be aware:** forms can go missing when removing their parent category.
-Always make sure a category is empty before removing it.
-Version 1.1.0 will change this behaviour.